SheepTester/longer-tweets/_drafts/ucsd-schedule-of-classes.md

 ![MU 11/09/2009 M 4:00p-4:50p EBU3B 2109; CSE 290 F00 class meetings are cancelled on two dates, 10/31/06 and 11/06/06.](../images/ucsd-soc/exam2009.png)

-In fall 2006, [CSE 290](https://act.ucsd.edu/scheduleOfClasses/scheduleOfClassesStudentResult.htm?selectedTerm=FA06&tabNum=tabs-crs&courses=CSE%20290) has a make-up session scheduled three years later, in 2009.
+In Fall 2006, [CSE 290](https://act.ucsd.edu/scheduleOfClasses/scheduleOfClassesStudentResult.htm?selectedTerm=FA06&tabNum=tabs-crs&courses=CSE%20290) has a make-up session scheduled three years later, in 2009.
 Therefore, you cannot assume that all meetings occur in the same year, much less the same term.

 At least they got the day of the week correct: November 9, 2009 is indeed a Monday (November 9, 2006 is a Thursday).